 Thanks for writing to me!

 Open portals like Screener etc. use the data from company report and rearrange it to keep consistency between the data formats reported by them.
-This may involve regrouping of certain items which may give the impression that the data on screener is different from annual report.
+This may involve regrouping of certain items which may give the impression that the data on screener is different from the annual report.

-Therefore, it is recommended that an investor should open portals like screener to filter stocks based on her favorite parameters, do preliminary analysis based on their data and if satisfied, then see the annual report to make final decision.
+Therefore, it is recommended that an investor should open portals like screener to filter stocks based on her favourite parameters, do preliminary analysis based on their data and if satisfied, then see the annual report to make a final decision.
 By following this process, an investor can make good use of the limited time she has got.

 Hope it helps to resolve your query.